-Svätojánsky Kaštieľ hotel is considered to be the birthplace of Martin Szentiványi, a polymathic Jesuit, professor and rector of the Trnava University in Trnava, who was born in 1633.
-He was an excellent teacher, organizer, scientist and canon law specialist in Hungary.
-His scientific works are considered to be the first purposeful concept of academic activities of the Trnava University in Trnava.
-He was a pioneer of the encyclopedic genre in terms of content and form in Slovakia.
-He laid the foundations of the Enlightenment in Hungary.
+Hotel Svätojánsky manor house is significant because it was born here in.
+1633 Martin Szentiványi, polyhistor, Jesuit, professor and rector of Trnava University.
+He was an excellent teacher, organizer, scientist and specialist in canon law in Hungary.
+His scientific works are considered the first purposeful concept of academic activity of Trnava University.
+In terms of content and form, he is a pioneer of the encyclopedic genre in Slovakia.
+In Hungary he opened the door to the Enlightenment.

-Facade of the original mansion in the Renaissance style from the 17th century was reconstructed in the first third of the 19th century.
-Glazed loggia in the main facade is the only external part of the mansion preserved to the present day.
-It consists of four huge columns with Ionic capitals.
-The mansion has retained the part of its original urban structure.
-The chestnut alley has been retained from the original park, too.
+Originally a Renaissance building from the 17th century, it was redecorated in the first third of the 19th century.
+The only external structural element preserved to the present day is the glazed loggia on the main facade.
+It consists of 4 massive columns with ionic capitals.
+To this day, the manor house has retained part of its original urban structure.
+The chestnut alley has been preserved from the original park.